Trustflow-Network-Labs/remote.network/docs/peer-metadata-broadcast-design.md

 # Peer Metadata Broadcast Design

+> **⚠️ DEPRECATED**: This broadcast system has been replaced by the DHT-based metadata architecture (see [dht-metadata-architecture.md](./dht-metadata-architecture.md)).
+>
+> **Removed in**: Phase 5 (January 2025)
+>
+> **Replacement**: BEP_44 mutable data storage in DHT with on-demand queries
+>
+> This document is kept for historical reference only.

+---

 ## Problem Statement

 When a peer's metadata changes (e.g., relay switch, NAT type change, new capabilities), other peers in the network need to be notified to update their local peer database.
-Currently:
+Previously:

-❌ **Missing:** No mechanism to broadcast metadata changes to known peers ❌ **Missing:** NAT-to-NAT peers cannot communicate metadata updates directly ❌ **Result:** Stale metadata in peer databases, failed connections
+❌ **Old approach:** Broadcast metadata changes to all known peers ❌ **Old approach:** NAT-to-NAT peers communicate metadata updates directly via hole punching ❌ **Problem:** Broadcast storms, stale data, timing issues

 ## Design Goals